siom79/japicmp/src/site/markdown/CliTool.md

             package.Class#classMember, * can be used as wildcard.
 Annotations are given as FQN starting with @.
 Examples: mypackage;my.Class;other.Class#method(int,long);foo.Class#field;@my.Annotation.

+        --exclude-exclusively
+            Exclude only packages specified in the "exclude" option, include their sub-packages

         -h, --help
             Display help information